AndrewC7/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## Learning Objectives

 * What are nested loops and how to use them
+* What is a function and how to use one
+* What is the difference between a declaration and a definition of a function
+* What are the gcc flags -Wall -Werror -pedantic -Wextra
 * What are header files and how to to use them with #include
-* What is a function and how do you use functions
-* What is the difference between a declaration and a definition of a function

 ---